supersimple33/Touch-Bar-Visualizer/README.md

 ## ToDo
 - Add a different view for the Vissualizer
 - Create a new menu for selecting different audio inputs other than soundflower.
+- Feel free to contribute any help is welcome